Infinitely many pairs of free boundary minimal surfaces with the same topology and symmetry group: A Morse index bound and related conjectures

 depending on $\Sigma$ and the Riemannian metric $g$ on $\Sigma$.
 Fraser and Schoen \cite{FraSch16} proved that if $g_{\mathrm{max}}$ is a smooth metric on $\Sigma$ maximizing the \emph{scale-invariant} first Steklov eigenvalue

 then there exist independent first eigenfunctions $u_1,\ldots,u_n$ which give a free boundary branched minimal immersion $U=(u_1,\ldots,u_n)$ into the unit ball $\B^n$ of $\R^n$ for some $n\geq3$ such that $U$ is an isometry on $\partial\Sigma$ up to a rescaling of the metric.
-Matthiesen and Petrides \cite{Matthiesen-Petrides} showed that such a maximizing metric always exists; in particular, any compact surface $\Sigma$ admits a free boundary minimal \emph{immersion} into an Euclidean ball $\B^n$ of some dimension $n\geq3$.
-However, the question of whether $\Sigma$ also allows a codimension-one free boundary minimal \emph{embedding} in $\B^3$ is much more subtle.
-In the special case that $\Sigma$ is a surface of genus zero, a result by Karpukhin, Kokarev and Polterovich \cite[Corollary 1.3]{Karpukhin2014} implies that the multiplicity of the first Steklov eigenvalue is at most $n=3$.
-Moreover, in the genus zero case, \cite[Proposition 8.1]{FraSch16} states that a free boundary minimal immersion $(u_1,u_2,u_3)\colon\Sigma\to\B^3$ by first Steklov eigenfunctions must actually be an embedding.
+In the special case that $\Sigma$ is a surface of genus zero, a result obtained independently by Fraser and Schoen \cite[Theorem 2.3]{FraSch16}, Jammes \cite[Theorem 1.5]{Jamm14} and by Karpukhin, Kokarev and Polterovich \cite[Corollary 1.3]{Karpukhin2014} implies that the multiplicity of the first Steklov eigenvalue is at most $n=3$.
+Moreover, again in the genus zero case, \cite[Proposition 8.1]{FraSch16} states that a free boundary minimal immersion $(u_1,u_2,u_3)\colon\Sigma\to\B^3$ by first Steklov eigenfunctions must actually be an embedding.

-To summarize, every orientable surface of genus zero allows a free boundary minimal embedding in $\B^3$ such that the induced metric maximizes \eqref{eqn:scale-invariant-Steklov-ev}.
-If the aforementioned conjecture by Fraser--Li is true, then item \ref{conj:genus0-max-i} above follows because the boundary length of any free boundary minimal surface in $\B^3$ coincides with twice its area (by an elementary computation, cf. \cite{LiSurvey}), so if $\sigma_1=1$ is true on any free boundary minimal surface in $\B^3$, then a maximizer of \eqref{eqn:scale-invariant-Steklov-ev} gives raise to a free boundary minimal surface $\Gamma_b^{\mathrm{max}}$ with largest area compared to all other free boundary minimal surfaces in $\B^3$ with the same topology.
+Given $b\geq2$, one can also consider an embedded free boundary minimal surface $\Gamma_b^{\max}$ in $\B^3$ with genus zero, $b$ boundary components and largest possible area.
+By an elementary computation (see \cite[Theorem 5.4]{FraSch11}, cf. \cite{LiSurvey}) the boundary length of any free boundary minimal surface in $\B^3$ coincides with twice its area.
+If the aforementioned conjecture by Fraser--Li is true, i.\,e. if $\sigma_1=1$ on any free boundary minimal surface in $\B^3$, then the induced metric on $\Gamma_b^{\mathrm{max}}$ is a maximizer of \eqref{eqn:scale-invariant-Steklov-ev}, provided that a smooth maximizer exists.
 A result by Karpukhin and Stern \cite[Corollary 1.4]{Karpukhin-Stern} then implies item \ref{conj:genus0-max-ii} (see also the work by Girouard and Lagacé \cite[Corollary~1.4]{Girouard2021}).